 An agreement of this kind is called a planning obligation, or section 106 agreement (named after section 106 of the Town and Country Planning Act 1990).

 The negotiation of individual agreements will be carried out by the development management teams.
-Two model agreements are available on the right-hand side of this page to help developers and it is encouraged that these models are used when preparing such agreements.
+Three model agreements are available on the right-hand side of this page to help developers and it is encouraged that these models are used when preparing such agreements.

 Electronic copies of completed planning obligations can be found by searching for the relevant planning application on the planning application search page, or by the following link.